 This is an intermediate level course specializing in various drawing, painting, and media techniques.
 Emphasis is placed on fine art through successful rendering of still life, landscapes, and the study of human form.
 Art history is incorporated into the curriculum.
 Media include; pencil, pen and ink, charcoal, pastel, watercolors, and paint.
 This course also focuses on the Elements of Art and Principles of Design and how they relate to one another within a successful composition.

-Graphic Design: Is an introductory art course focusing on the study of the Elements of Art (line, shape/form, color, texture/pattern, space) and the Principles of Design (balance, rhythm, unity, contrast, emphasis).
+An introductory art course focusing on the study of the Elements of Art (line, shape/form, color, texture/pattern, space) and the Principles of Design (balance, rhythm, unity, contrast, emphasis).
 The course will challenge students to understand how these ideas relate to one another within a successful design.
 Graphic Design is the applied art of arranging images and text to communicate meaning.
 Graphic Design is also considered visual arts which are linear in character, such as drawing, engraving, and other forms of printmaking.
 This course will focus on the studio application of these Elements of Art and Principles of Design though various lessons.
 These hands on activities will help students to understand different ways of expressing meaning through visual design.

 The philosophy of the UHSSE Visual Art Department is to teach students the ability to see and know the world around them through personal artistic expression.
 Our commitment is not only to make connections between visual art and science and engineering, but to also create a visual dialogue between students and their environment.
 The arts inspire us to create and gives us ownership of our own perspectives.
 The curriculum emphasizes the artistic process allowing the product to be a visual expression propelling us forward.
 Students are presented with challenges to nurture abstract problem solving.
 We seek to cultivate creativity in all of our students.
 We promote an environment focused on community and self-reflection.
 We allow students to explore by giving them the skills necessary to express their own thoughts and ideas through an experience based learning process.
 Goals Students will learn to define art using The Critical Method process to evaluate the quality of their works Students will explore the use of Elements of Art and Principles of Design to organize their works Students will demonstrate the use of various art media Students will explore and discuss the context of art throughout history Students will understand how the artistic process can be applied to all other academic disciplines